Vuuouiwons/diigitalisasi-alat-ukur-kelengkungan-punggung/README.md

 # diigitalisasi alat ukur kelengkungan punggung
-## This software is deprecated and is no longer maintained user with caution
+## This software is deprecated and is no longer maintained